 Financial instruments that potentially expose the Company to concentrations of credit risk consist principally of cash and cash equivalents, short-term investments and accounts receivable.
-Cash is invested in accordance with the Company s investment policy, which includes guidelines intended to minimize and diversify credit risk.
-Most of the Company s investments are not federally insured.
+Cash is invested in accordance with the Company's investment policy, which includes guidelines intended to minimize and diversify credit risk.
+Most of the Company's investments are not federally insured.
 The Company has credit risk related to the collectability of its accounts receivable.
-The Company performs initial and ongoing evaluations of its customers-credit history or financial position and generally extends credit on account without collateral.
-The Company has not experienced any significant credit losses to date as a result of credit risk concentration.
+The Company performs initial and ongoing evaluations of its customers' credit history or financial position and generally extends credit on account without collateral.
+The Company has not experienced any significant credit losses to date.

-The Company had no customers that individually represented more than 10% of total revenue during the three months ended March 31, 2015 and one during the three months ended March 31, 2014.
-The Company had one customer that represented more than 10% of total accounts receivable as of March 31, 2015 and one customer that represented more than 10% of total accounts receivable as of December 31, 2014.
+The Company had one customer/collaborator that individually represented 13% and 14% of total revenue during the three and six months ended June 30, 2016, respectively, and no customers or collaborators that represented more than 10% of total revenues during the three and six months ended June 30, 2015.
+The Company had one customer/collaborator that represented 42% of total accounts receivable as of June 30, 2016 and no customers or collaborators that represented more than 10% of total accounts receivable as of December 31, 2015.